BLCM/bl3mods/Aaron0000/Balands/README.md

  ┗----Rationale: Changing the scopeless part to behave like a masher is partially to make the scopeless version worth considering over a scoped version, as well as to add a bit of spice to the weapon beyond being a stat stick for critical hit damage.

-Wagon Wheel - No change.
+Wagon Wheel - No change other than a possible damage adjustment.

-Hellwalker - No change.
+Hellwalker - No change other than a possible damage adjustment.

 Nimble Jack - Added 30% critical hit damage.